 A trust is a legal entity established by an individual to set aside specific assets to be used for specified purposes over time.
-The trust is managed by a third party, such as an individual, a bank, or, in some cases, an institution such as (name of Bluefield College).
+The trust is managed by a third party, such as an individual, a bank, or, in some cases, an institution such as (name of Bluefield University).
 There are a variety of trust arrangements.
 One of them is the charitable remainder trust.

 Charitable remainder trusts are designed to enable a person to continue receiving the earnings from his or her assets for life, without management worries, while also making a significant gift to Bluefield.

 When you create a CRT, you will transfer money, securities, or other assets to an irrevocable trust.
 This removes the asset(s) from your estate and therefore, if structured correctly, no estate taxes will be due on it when you die.
 You will also receive an immediate charitable income tax deduction.